gchq/gaffer-doc/docs/user-guide/query/gaffer-syntax/filtering.md

 tell Gaffer to only return those properties.
 This can be easily achieved by applying the `properties` or `excludeProperties` field to a `View`.

-If we take a similar example as before but instead add a couple of properties to both the `Person` and `Created` elements to give a graph like the following:
+If we take a similar example to before but instead add a couple of properties to both the `Person` and `Created` elements to give a graph like the following:

 ```mermaid